FAHIM877827/java-oops-basics/README.md

 - Understood how Java passes arguments
 - Observed how primitive values are copied in methods

+### 1) Packages in java  (Day 4)
+- Created a two packages
+- Named as basics and oops
+- know to import the packages
 ---

 ## How to Run